refolfer/icingaweb2-module-perfdatagraphs/README.md

 ## Known Issues

-### Timeout or page performance degeration when rendering many charts
+### Timeout or page performance degradation when rendering many charts

 When there are many performance data timeseries for a singe check command, and the selected time range is very long, fetching the data might timeout.